kununu/elasticsearch/README.md

 ### Queries
 This package provides an abstracted query language which makes it easy to write even complicated queries without headache.
 It hides the complexity of Elasticsearch Query DSL for the most common use-cases while stying extensible for advanced ones.

-Various methods of the `ElasticsearchRepositoryInterface` require an object of type `QueryInterface` as input.
+Various methods of the `RepositoryInterface` require an object of type `QueryInterface` as input.
 Therefore, any implementation of this interface can be used together with Repositories.

 This package contains two implementations of the `QueryInterface`:
  - [Query](doc/QUERY.md)